GeoscienceAustralia/dea-notebooks/10_Scripts/README.rst

 SignificanceTests.py: per-pixel hypothesis testing
      - **significance_tests**: Given two xarray dataarrays from non-overlapping time-periods, conducts either a t-test or a Levene's test to determine if the mean or variance are equal, respectively

+tiledSegParallel.py: tiled, multiprocessed image segmentation
+     - **performTiledSegmentation**: a customized version of the RSGISlib image segmentation library module 'ShepherdSegmentation' that is paralleized for memory and speed efficiencies.

 TasseledCapTools.py: a set of python functions to use with the outputs of tasseled cap transforms
      - **thresholded_tasseled_cap**: Computes thresholded tasseled cap wetness, greenness and brightness bands from a six band xarray dataset
      - **pct_exceedance_tasseled_cap**: Counts the number of thresholded tasseled cap scenes per pixel and divides by the number of tasseled cap scenes per pixel